oracle/pgql-lang/pages/pgql-2.0-spec.md

 ## Vertex and Edge functions

-### ID
+### Id Function

-The `ID` function returns a system-generated identifier for the vertex/edge (unique within a graph).
+The `id` function returns a system-generated identifier for the vertex/edge (unique within a graph).

 The syntax is:

 ```
-ID( vertex/edge )
+id( vertex/edge )
 ```

-### LABEL
+### Label Function

-The `LABEL` function returns the label of a vertex or an edge.
+The `label` function returns the label of a vertex or an edge.
 It is an error if the vertex or edge does not have a label, or, has more than one label.
 The return type of the function is a string.

 The syntax is:

 ```
-LABEL( vertex/edge )
+label( vertex/edge )
 ```

 For example: